 Statement of financial position

-The ratio of current assets to current liabilities at year-end was 1.3 times (2018: 1.2 times), indicating that working capital remains adequately funded.
-Other current assets include R2.6 billion in cash.
+The ratio of current assets to current liabilities at year-end was consistent with the prior year at 1.2 times, indicating that working capital remains adequately funded.
+Other current assets include R2.2 billion in cash.

-The group continues to hedge direct exposures to foreign exchange rate fluctuations which impact approximately between 6% and 7% of the cost of sales in the retail business.
-In addition, the group hedged elements of the long-term incentive scheme for the 2019 to 2021 period.
-Further detail on the respective hedges and risk management is contained in note 28 in the annual financial statements on the group’s website.
+The group continues to hedge direct exposures to foreign exchange rate fluctuations which impact approximately 7% of the cost of sales in the retail business.
+In addition, the group hedged elements of the long-term incentive scheme for the 2020 to 2022 period.
+Further detail on the respective hedges and risk management is contained in note 27 in the annual financial statements on the group’s website.